Abdulics/web-development/README.md

 # web-development
-Consist of all projects finished from udemy bootcamp.
+Consist of all projects finished in web development from Audacity, Udemy, youtube, college classes, and some other websites.